SAR-ARD/s1ard/docs/index.rst

 Welcome to S1_NRB's documentation!
 ==================================

+S1_NRB is a prototype processor for the Sentinel-1 Normalised Radar Backscatter product.
-You can find further information about the S1-NRB product `here <https://sentinel.esa.int/web/sentinel/sentinel-1-ard-normalised-radar-backscatter-nrb-product>`_.
+Further information about this product can be found `here <https://sentinel.esa.int/web/sentinel/sentinel-1-ard-normalised-radar-backscatter-nrb-product>`_.

 .. toctree::
-   :caption: General Topics
+   :caption: Introduction
    :maxdepth: 1

    general/installation